Reading now: Industrial truck license: Step by step - everything you need to know

 The training usually lasts1 to 3 daysand ends with awritten and practical examinationAfter passing, you will receive theForklift license – it is valid indefinitely.In order for you to be allowed to drive permanently, theHowever, DGUV requires annual training.This way you stay up-to-date and arelong-term authorization to work safely in the warehouse, on the construction site or in the factory.

-Anyone who wants to operate a forklift or other industrial truck within a company needs a valid forklift operator's license .
-This qualification is legally required and demonstrates your expertise in the safe operation of forklifts.
+Anyone who wants to operate a forklift or other industrial truck in-house needs a valid industrial truck license – also known as a forklift license.
+This qualification is legally required and proves your expertise in the safe handling of forklifts.

-This guide tells you everything you need to know about forklift operator training, the different levels of forklift license, costs, legal requirements, and annual refresher courses.
-Whether you're a beginner or a pro – you'll find all the essential information about your license here.
+In this guide (as of 2026), you will learn everything about forklift operator training, the different levels of forklift licenses, costs, legal requirements, and annual instruction.
+Whether you're a beginner or a professional, here you'll find all the essential information about the driving permit.

-Forklift accidents may seem trivial at first glance, but in reality, they are often serious , happen quickly , and affect more than just the driver.
-According to DGUV statistics, there were a total of 18,491 reportable workplace accidents involving industrial trucks in 2023.
-Particularly concerning: In 46.6% of forklift accidents, a person is hit, crushed, or run over .
-Additionally, seven fatal accidents were reported in this category.
+Forklift accidents may seem "trivial" at first glance – in reality, they are often serious, happen quickly, and affect more than just the driver.
+According to DGUV statistics, there were around 18,000 reportable workplace accidents involving industrial trucks in 2024.
+In over 7,000 cases, people were hit, crushed, or run over – almost half of all accidents.
+In addition, several fatal accidents were registered in this area.
+For comparison: In 2024, the DGUV recorded a total of around 712,000 reportable workplace accidents – industrial trucks thus account for a small but particularly serious proportion.

-Note: With forklifts, it's rarely "just" about damage to the bodywork.
-Legs, feet, and knees are very often affected – because people in the path are underestimated or the forklift reacts too late in tight spaces.
+Note: With forklifts, it's rarely "just" about sheet metal damage.
+Legs, feet, and knees are very often affected – because people in the travel path are underestimated or the forklift reacts too late in confined areas.

-A forklift operator's license is legally required.
-The basis for this is:
+The industrial truck license is legally required.
+The basis for this is formed by:

 • DGUV Regulation 68